Boxxy: Other work

-Between December 2013 and December 2014, Wayne was a host for the Animalist streaming series for Discovery Digital Networks.
+Between December 2013 and December 2014, Boxxy was a host for the Animalist streaming series for Discovery Digital Networks.

-In 2017, Wayne voiced the character Marsha for Disney XD's Billy Dilley's Super-Duper Subterranean Summer.
+In 2017, Boxxy voiced the character Marsha for Disney XD's Billy Dilley's Super-Duper Subterranean Summer.

-In 2018, Wayne lent her voice to BoxxyQuest: The Gathering Storm, an indie role-playing game satirizing various aspects of internet culture.
+In 2018, Boxxy lent her voice to BoxxyQuest: The Gathering Storm, an indie role-playing game satirizing various aspects of internet culture.
 She is credited with both conceptualization and voice-over work as the game's protagonist.